 - Keeps the mattress feeling in “like new” condition for longer.
 Perspiration (or any moisture, like spilling a drink) will wear down the foams in the mattress, shortening the comfort life.
 It’s a similar effect to a kitchen sponge after too many uses.
-Even if only a little moisture gets through, after years of every night use that adds up.
+Even if only a little moisture gets through, years of every night use adds up.
 You will need to replace your mattress more quickly without the protector.

 - Helps prevent dust mite allergies from acting up.
 Dust mite allergies are very common and can lead to issues such as sneezing, runny nose, wheezing, and shortness of breath.
 Dust mites eat dead skin cells, and there will be dead skin cells in your mattress if you don’t use a protector.

 - Helps protect the warranty.
 As mentioned in our warranty post, a stain will void the warranty.
 Even if the stain has nothing to do with the warranty issue, it still voids the warranty.